Kuluba Ruins

 What is nearby Kuluba Mayan ruins?

 If you are wanting to visit this site, you will probably want to incorporate something else on your trip.
 The closest things to Kuluba are cenotes.
 Just down the road from Kuluba is Cenote Oscuro.
-There are other cenotes opening in this are and some are not even on the map yet.
+There are other cenotes opening in this area and some are not even on the map yet.

 The closest large town is Tizimin.
 Here you can find restaurants to eat at and also the Catacombs of Tizimin.
 Even though Tizimin is a larger city, there is not a lot to see here for tourist.
-You might find more if you head toward SanFelipe, Rio Lagartos or Las Coloradas
+You might find more if you head toward SanFelipe, Rio Lagartos or Las Coloradas.

 You can also use our map of the area to find points of interest.
 The map has color coded markers with pop up information about each place and a link to an article or video.
 We hope you get out to explore some of these less know areas of the peninsula and enjoy doing so.

-1. I have seen some of the off the beaten path ruins but these are new to me.
+I have seen some of the off the beaten path ruins but these are new to me.
 Thanks for introducing them to me and the world.